Leandra’s Law: How a Tragedy Changed New York’s Drunk Driving Laws

 The Tragic Beginning

 On the night of October 11, 2009, 11-year-old Leandra Rosado was riding with friends on the Henry Hudson Parkway in Manhattan.
-The driver, her friend’s mother, was allegedly intoxicated and speeding when she lost control of the vehicle.
-The crash killed Leandra and left six other children injured.
+Authorities said the driver, her friend’s mother, was intoxicated and speeding when she lost control of the vehicle.
+The crash killed Leandra and injured six other children.

-The incident sent shockwaves across New York, prompting immediate calls for stronger protections against drunk driving—particularly when children were passengers.
+The incident sent shockwaves across New York, prompting immediate calls for stronger protections against impaired driving – especially when children are passengers.

 Swift Legislative Action

-In response, state lawmakers acted quickly.
-Just over a month later, on November 18, 2009, then-Governor David Paterson signed the Child Passenger Protection Act, which soon became widely known as Leandra’s Law.
-The law took effect on December 18, 2009, making it a felony to drive intoxicated with anyone under the age of 16 in the vehicle.
+In response, state lawmakers moved quickly.
+On November 18, 2009, then-Gov. David Paterson signed the Child Passenger Protection Act, which soon became widely known as Leandra’s Law.
+It took effect on December 18, 2009, making it a felony to drive intoxicated with a child age 15 or younger in the vehicle.

 What the Law Requires